graysky2/streamzap/README.md

 Execute `ir-keytable --read --device=/dev/input/PATH` where PATH is what the previous command outputted (event3 in the example above).

 #### Show Availble Button Names
-The lrc-utils package is likely required.
+The lirc-utils package is likely required.
 Execute `irrecord -l` to see a list of all available button names.